vijaysrini-1982/Bootcamp26nov2024/New.md

 ## WESCO International, a leading distributor of electrical, industrial, and communications products, operates in a highly competitive and complex supply chain environment.
 The company serves a broad range of customers, including utilities, industrial plants, contractors, and government organizations.
 Managing a vast network of suppliers, warehouses, and customers requires efficient logistics, inventory management, and order fulfillment processes.

-* Name of company

-Wesco International, Inc

-* When was the company incorporated?
-Wesco incorporated and started investing from past 3.5 years .
+Wesco International, Inc ,Wesco incorporated and started investing in digital transformation and AI  from past 3.5 years .
-Richard Masulis - Digital Transformation Business Leader
+Richard Masulis is the  Digital Transformation Business Leader

-* Who are the founders of the company?
-1922 - George Westinghouse

-Current CEO is John Engel
+Current CEO is John Engel  and it was Founded by  George Westinghouse in 1922

 * How did the idea for the company (or project) come about?